Kopschmerzen101/Portfolio-Website/README.md

 # Portfolio-Website
-A personal website showcasing your skills, projects, and experience.
-You can add interactive elements like animations or a project carousel.
+A personal website showcasing my skills, projects, and experience.